tillmanj/eatingasturias/_posts/2024-12-12-a-toolchain.md

 The bibliography for this site is [available online](https://www.zotero.org/groups/2459245/eating_asturias/library) through Zotero as well.
 I publish all of the work I have done to make the website work on [GitHub](https://github.com/tillmanj/eatingasturias) for anyone who might be interested in seeing behind the scenes.

+## Logseq
+[Logseq](https://logseq.com/) is a markdown powered outliner tool, and the one that I use to maintain **The Outline**; the master document that I use to structure the notes and ideas that eventually become the articles on this website.

+Prior to Logseq I used the excellent [TreeLine](https://treeline.bellz.org/) by Doug Bell.

 ## Obsidian
 I use a couple of editors to do the writing.
 I keep most of my notes in the [Obsidian.md](https://obsidian.md/) markdown editor, and quite a bit of the actual article writing for the site is done in that software.
 Both Obsidian and Jekyll are connected to my [Zotero](https://www.zotero.org/) database and allow me to insert citations, reference documents, and build bibliographies directly from the writing interface.

 MY only real concern with Obsidian is that it is not Open-Source.
-I would prefer to use Open-Source tools wherever possible, and I have been spending some time with [Logseq](https://logseq.com/) as a possible replacement.
+I would prefer to use Open-Source tools wherever possible, and I have been spending some time with Logseq as a possible replacement.
 My goal is to have found or built the plugins for it that I need to replace Obsidian by the end of the year.

 ## VSCodium
 I also use [VSCodium](https://vscodium.com/) the free and open source version of Microsoft's VS Code editor for managing the templates and Jekyll scripts that build the markdown files into HTML.

 ## Jekyll
-I use a collection of simple open source scripts called [Jekyll](https://jekyllrb.com/) written in the [Ruby](https://www.ruby-lang.org/en/) programming language to turn those Markdown and Sass files into [HTML](https://html.spec.whatwg.org/) and [CSS](https://www.w3.org/TR/css-2023/) files that are understood by all web browsers and require no scripting languages, databases, presentation layers, or web apps to read and enjoy.
+I use the static site generator [Jekyll](https://jekyllrb.com/) written in the [Ruby](https://www.ruby-lang.org/en/) programming language to turn those Markdown and Sass files into [HTML](https://html.spec.whatwg.org/) and [CSS](https://www.w3.org/TR/css-2023/) files that are understood by all web browsers and require no scripting languages, databases, presentation layers, or web apps to read and enjoy.

 ## Notes
 [^1]: Richard Stallman was pointing out the dangers to SaaS back in 2010, long before most people were even interacting with it on a regular basis.
 See his article [What Does That Server Really Serve?](https://www.bostonreview.net/articles/what-does-that-server-really-serve/) published on March 18, 2010 in [Boston Review](https://www.bostonreview.net/)